 GDP Growth Rate in Canada averaged 0.76 percent from 1961 until 2021, reaching an all time high of 9.10 percent in the third quarter of 2020 and a record low of -11.30 percent in the second quarter of 2020.
 This page provides - Canada GDP Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Canada GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on December of 2021.

-GDP Growth Rate in Canada is expected to be 4.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Growth Rate in Canada to stand at 2.10 in 12 months time.
-In the long-term, the Canada GDP Growth Rate is projected to trend around 2.70 percent in 2021 and 1.70 percent in 2022, according to our econometric models.
+GDP Growth Rate in Canada is expected to be 1.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Canada GDP Growth Rate is projected to trend around 1.00 percent in 2022 and 0.80 percent in 2023, according to our econometric models.